(last update of the page: 22/08/2016)

 - The choice for the EEG acquisition device was Emotiv EPOC, which is an inexpesive yet well designed device for gaming purposes

-- For the software component of the experiments I used the open source BCI and signal processing framework OpenViBE developed in France in INRIA
+- For the software component of the experiments I used the open source BCI and signal processing framework OpenViBE developed in France at INRIA

 - The Eye-tracker used was a Tobii T60